Skip to content

 09_genesee_river_valley

-Genesee River Valley, NY
+Genesee River Valley, New York

 Genesee River Valley is another part of the Finger Lakes region, and a great spot if you want to combine wine with the great outdoors.
 There are truly so many unique ways to fill up a weekend in Genesee, from exploring the Grand Canyon of the East to learning more about the actual monks behind Monks’ Bread, you’ll find yourself wondering how this region isn’t even more well-known.